-- □ Students are prohibited from storing any personal login information on the school device unless explicitly informed by the Director of Technology. - □ Any violation of this policy may result in disciplinary action, including but not limited to device confiscation, loss of device privileges, or academic consequences.=
+- Students are prohibited from storing any personal login information on the school device unless explicitly informed by IT Support. - Any violation of this policy may result in disciplinary action, including but not limited to device confiscation, loss of device privileges, or academic consequences.